Yubico/webauthn-sign-kem-extensions/README.md

  1. Set the extension output `okm` to the result of an ECDH exhange between `p` and `[dh | arkgEcdh].publicKey`.

+    ISSUE: Apply a KDF step to `okm` before returning from the authenticator?

     ISSUE: What is a suitable reference for a spec of an ECDH algorithm?

 and the HKDF `info` arguments used in _derive ARKG private key_